LucasHahne/PowerAutomate-Actions-Json-Formatter/README.md

 ## Usage

 ### Get your scope
-1. move zour code inside a scope inside zour PowerAutomate Flow.
+1. move your code inside a scope inside your PowerAutomate Flow.
 2. Copy the scope to your clipboard and paste it inside the input textarea

 ### Load Actions